-- 5. Nicotine is particularly dangerous to young people whose brains are still developing through the mid-20s.
-Nicotine is not only addictive developing adolescent brains, but it also induces seizures, permanently alters the structure of the brain, and causes permanent mood changes and other cognitive disorders. - 6.
-Nicotine addiction causes repeated exposure to the toxins and aerosols contained in JUUL's vapor. - 7.
-Several studies, including one recently released by the American Stroke Association, have shown that e-cigarettes increase the risk of stroke, heart attack, and coronary artery disease.
-Other studies have shown that e-cigarettes containing nicotine significantly increase blood pressure, heart rate, and arterial stiffness.
-E-cigarettes also cause vascular damage, which can lead to strokes and other cardiovascular injuries.
-These studies build on the well-established research that nicotine increases blood pressure. - 8.
-The United States Surgeon General has concluded that e-cigarettes, including JUUL, are not safe for anyone under age 26.
+5. Nicotine is particularly dangerous to young people whose brains are still developing through the mid-20s.
+Nicotine is not only addictive developing adolescent brains, but it also induces seizures and it permanently alters the structure of the brain and causes permanent mood changes and other cognitive disorders.

+6. Several studies, including one recently released by the American Stroke Association, have shown that e-cigarettes increase the risk of stroke, heart attack and coronary artery disease.
+Other studies have shown that e-cigarettes containing nicotine significantly increase blood pressure, heart rate and arterial stiffness, and also cause vascular damage, which can lead to strokes and other cardiovascular injuries.
+These studies build on the well-established research that nicotine increases blood pressure.

+7. The United States Surgeon General has concluded that e-cigarettes, including JUUL, are not safe for anyone under age 26.